-White collar workers born in 1979 or later are covered by ITP1.
+White collar workers born in or prior to 1979 are covered by ITP1.
 Employers that enter into collective agreements now can take out ITP1 for all white collar workers irrespective of age, provided this is approved by Collectum.
 The employer reports the gross salary that is paid each month, and this forms the basis for the premium.
 For employees between the ages of 18-25, a premium is only paid for ITP health insurance.